Skip to main content

 (4) Record within the unit record file notes of any observed improvement or deterioration in the inmate's demonstrated attitude, a statement of the recommended program plan, any orders or alterations to the inmate's work program assignment, and any other comments which may be appropriate.

-(D) Following the conference with the inmate, the committee shall make a written record of the conference for the unit management file.
+(D) Following the conference with the inmate, the committee is to make a written record of the conference for the unit management file.
 The committee will then recommend whether or not a program change is appropriate.
 The recommendation will be given to the managing officer for final decision.
 The inmate may submit written comments or objections to the managing officer of his designee, concerning the recommendation of the WPAC.

 (2) The supervisor may temporarily promote or demote an inmate pending a decision on a proposal which has been submitted to the job coordinator.
 In the event the proposal is rejected, the inmate shall be returned to his original status.

 (J) An inmate may be removed from an institutional work program for disciplinary reasons if the inmate is convicted of a job-related or security-related rules infraction, pursuant to rules 5120-9-06 to 5120-9-08.1 of the Administrative Code.
 Removal may be recommended to the WPAC by the rules infraction board as part of its sanction or referred to the WPAC in the appeal process.
-Conviction of a serious security violation by the serious misconduct panel under rule 5120-9-08.1 of the Administrative Code shall result in immediate removal from a work program.
+Conviction of a serious security violation by the serious misconduct panel under rule 5120-9-08.1 of the Administrative Code will result in immediate removal from a work program.

 (K) The managing officer or his designee may assign an inmate to a temporary job at any time based on institution needs.